bdavis222/dot-scanner/README.md

 #### Blob Size

 This option sets the size of a "blob" in the dataset---a region of the image that is saturated and overexposed.
 For example, if the blob size is set to 5, then a square region extending 5 pixels in each direction (left, right, up, and down) will be defined from each overexposed pixel, and all of the pixels within those regions will be ignored during analysis.
-This ensures that no "dots"---the dimmer particles of interest in the image---are too close to any of these regions, and thus the outer edges of blobs are not confused as dots.
+This ensures that the "dots"---the dimmer particles of interest in the image---are not too close to any of these regions, and thus the outer edges of blobs are not confused as dots.

 #### Dot Size